CANTUS-Project/api/source/response_bodies.rst

 Use the :ref:`HEAD <head http method>` method to fetch the :http:header:`X-Cantus-Fields` header to determine which fields are available for a particular resource.

+Sort Order
+^^^^^^^^^^

+The ``'sort_order'`` member MUST be included in a response body, containing a list of the resource IDs in that response body.
+This list is the only means to provide a response to the :http:header:`X-Cantus-Sort` header, or to provide relevance-based sorting of search results.
+User agents MAY ignore the ``'sort_order'`` if they wish.

+Note in the following section, for example, that the ``'sort-order'`` indicates the two resources should be displayed in the opposite order they appear in the JSON response itself.

 .. _`search response bodies`: